Robert-Schimanek/robertschimanek.com/public/expertise-posssbile-rename/post-data-analytics-&-bi.md

 - Proficient in creating interactive dashboards and reports for data-driven decision making
 - Skilled in statistical analysis and data mining techniques

-## Key Areas of Data Analytics & BI:
+## Key Areas of Data Analytics and Business Intelligence:

 **Descriptive Analytics**:
    - Analyze historical data to identify trends and patterns